Are campuses open and can I come on to campus to study?

 Yes, when you arrive on campus you must sign-in to our contract tracing app – there are posters located around our campuses.

 Or use one of the computers on campus to sign-in.
-You can also sign-in at our campus reception areas.
+You can also sign-in on paper at our campus reception areas.

 Can I travel between the Porirua, Petone, or Wellington campuses during the day?

 Whichever campus you start the day at, you should stay there.
-You shouldn’t travel between campuses in the same day.
+As a general rule, you shouldn’t travel between campuses in the same day.

 I have ongoing health issues and need to study from home.
 What should I do?